 There are 40 different courses running between September and March across the UK so wherever you live — be it Birmingham or Belfast, Dundee or Durham — you will have the opportunity to gain the essential skills to enter the film industry.

 No prior experience is required, which is ideal for young people who have an interest in film but haven’t yet had an opportunity to take that interest further.

 Courses provide at least 40 hours of industry-standard training through regular evenings and/or weekend classes.
 Each one offers a combination of workshops, practical skills lessons and lectures.

-You will also get masterclasses by key industry figures, receive personalised careers advice and work towards making a final film on a team.
+You will also get masterclasses by key industry figures, receive personalised careers advice and work towards making a final film as part of a crew.
 As a graduate of the BFI Film Academy, you will become part of the growing alumni network and have access to year-round events such as BAFTA career surgeries.

-At the BFI Film Academy Plymouth, hosted at Plymouth College of Art, students will work in small production crews with specialist scriptwriters, and locally sourced actors, to create a short film.
+At the BFI Film Academy Plymouth, hosted at Arts University Plymouth, students will work in small production crews with specialist scriptwriters, and locally sourced actors, to create a short film.

 Three shorts will be produced during the academy by the 20 students involved, and these shorts will be screened not only as part of a final Plymouth-based showcase but also as part of a regional South West BFI talent event.
 At every step of the way, all students will be given guidance, resources and practical skills training in order to be able to achieve a high-quality outcome.

 Our guest speakers for the coming year include an inspiring range of practitioners.
 All students will have the chance to learn from these professionals, through specialist workshops, to support their filmmaking.

 Students will learn practical filmmaking skills from the ground up, including but not limited to camera, sound, lighting, editing, crew roles, pre and post-production and directing actors.